maxkagamine/wsl-tools/README.md

 Sends the given files/directories to the Recycle Bin.

-This will show a progress dialog and possibly prompts to delete permanently or continue as admin, error dialogs such as a file being in use, etc., the same as if the user had deleted the files from Explorer.
-Right click undo in Explorer is enabled as well for consistency.
-This is due to Windows API limitations: it is not possible to recycle files without any dialogs without also risking the shell permanently deleting files.
-Consequently, this command must not be used in scripts where the user is not expecting it.
+The default behavior (without --rm) is to let the shell display the normal progress and confirmation dialogs and add to Explorer's undo history, the same as if the user had deleted the files in Explorer.
+This is due to Windows API
+limitations: it is not possible to recycle files without any dialogs without also risking the shell permanently deleting files.
+Consequently, this command MUST NOT be used without --rm in scripts where the user is not expecting it.

 Arguments:
   <PATHS>...
           Files/directories to recycle, relative to the current directory.
 Linux paths are automatically converted to Windows paths.

 Options:
+  -f, --force
+          Ignore nonexistent files

+      --rm
+          Hide all dialogs and let the shell permanently delete anything it can't recycle.
+Warnings:

+          • This may result in files that could have been recycled being nuked instead; see comment in `recycle_bin.rs` for details.

+          • Directories will be deleted recursively.

+          • Files in the WSL filesystem that would require sudo will silently fail to delete (same happens in Explorer).

+  -v, --verbose
-  -v, --verbose  Show recycle progress in the terminal -h, --help     Print help
+          Show recycle progress in the terminal

+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version  Print version
+          Print version
 ```

 ## Legal stuff